 Due to the illustrious heritage of blending Scotch Whisky, the conventional wisdom says you make one style of single malt in a distillery as efficiently as possible, then mature it in an oak cask, typically an ex-bourbon cask, and wait until it is ready (10, 12, 15, 18 or more years).
 But what if you were to design a distillery with the flexibility to make different styles of single malt?
 This is an approach more typical in other countries like Japan, Taiwan, USA and Tasmania in Australia, and it is the approach that we have taken on the Isle of Raasay.

-As part of our unique six-part maturation, we run peated and unpeated spirit at different times of the year and mature these two spirit types separately in three distinct varieties of oak casks – ex-Rye Whiskey, virgin Chinkapin oak, and ex-Bordeaux red wine.
+As part of our unique six-part maturation, we run peated and unpeated spirit at different times of the year and mature these two spirit types separately in three distinct varieties of oak casks – American Rye, virgin Chinkapin oak, and Bordeaux red wine.

 Once we have selected casks ready for bottling, we vat the six recipe casks together (in varying proportions) to develop the complexity, depth and elegance we are looking to achieve.
-It is then bottled as our signature lightly peated Isle of Raasay Single Malt (coming out in May 2021).
+It is then bottled as our signature lightly peated Isle of Raasay Single Malt.

 This six cask maturation policy provides us with six different styles of whisky from our single distillery, and when vatted together in the correct proportions, gives the elegance, complexity and depth of a much older whisky.